St. Louis Chiefs fans celebrate Super Bowl victory

-WEBSTER GROVES, MO - The Chiefs Superbowl victory caused fans to almost blow the roof off of a Webster Groves pub and grill.
+WEBSTER GROVES, Mo. - The Chiefs Super Bowl victory caused fans to almost blow the roof off of a Webster Groves pub and grill.

 Kansas City fans have gathered at Weber’s Front Row for a dozen years watching every game their team played.
 And, they did the same for Superbowl Sunday.